frendsick/torth/docs/getting_started.md

 ## Install requirements

-The following requirements can probably be installed via your distro's package manager.
+The following requirements can probably be installed via your distro's package manager, for example [APT](https://manpages.ubuntu.com/manpages/xenial/man8/apt.8.html) for Ubuntu and Debian.

 - Python3.6 or newer
 - NASM